-A visit to Athens is never complete without a visit to the Acropolis Museum.
-In June 2019, the museum celebrated its 10 years, since it first opened its doors in 2009.
+A visit to Athens is never complete without a visit to the Acropolis Museum, which first opened its doors in 2009.
 For all those years, it has been one of the major cultural sightseeing spots of the Greek capital.

 The monuments on the Acropolis have withstood the test of time: extreme weather conditions, war, explosions, the Parthenon being used as storage space and being dismantled by the Ottoman occupiers, etc…